 Grant Green (g) Sonny Clark (p) Sam Jones(b), Louis Hayes(d)

 “On Green Dolphin Street” begins very close to the classic l958 Miles Davis sextet version, with Sonny Clark’s unaccompanied intro recalling his friend Bill Evans and Sam Jones stroking pedal points on the theme a la Paul Chambers.
 The pianist retains his opening break figure going into the guitar solo, though and the performance quickly gains a more personal stamp.
 Grant Green, rising to the rhythm section’s hard-grooved challenge, creates two inspired choruses, while Clark inhabits that zone of his (especially in his first chorus) where phrases seem to fall off a log.
-Jones gets one, and shows his usual strength without strain, while Green is more insistent in his return statement.
+Jones gets one, and shows his usual strength without strain, while Grant Green is more insistent in his return statement.

 © Mosaic Images; photographs by Francis Wolff